 Well, you need to know that it takes tons of time, hence why it costs a ton of money too.
-When you want to hire someone for it, prices start from $1-$2k per month for you to get an average DR 20 link.
+When you want to hire someone for it, prices start from $2k per month for a complex process like this one.

 I have so many requests for Skyscraper and each time when I reveal the actual cost of the whole White Hat link building thing I always get the same reaction – people truly believe that I just want to rip them off.

 What can I say?
 Just be aware that if you want someone to do a White Hat for you, then it simply won’t be cheap.